marijnh/Eloquent-JavaScript/00_intro.md

 {{index loop, jump, "summing example"}}

-Can you see how the program
-works at this point?
+Can you see how the program works at this point?
 The first two lines give two memory locations their starting values: `total` will be used to build up the result of the computation, and `count` will keep track of the number that we are currently looking at.
 The lines using `compare` are probably the weirdest ones.
 The program wants to see whether `count` is equal to 11 in order to decide whether it can stop running.
 Because our hypothetical machine is rather primitive, it can only test whether a number is zero and make a decision (or jump) based on that.
 So it uses the memory location labeled `compare` to compute the value of `count - 11` and makes a decision based on that value.
 The next two lines add the value of `count` to the result and increment `count` by 1 every time the program has decided that `count` is not 11 yet.

 Here is the same program in JavaScript:

 ```
-var total = 0, count = 1;
+let total = 0, count = 1;
 while (count <= 10) {
   total += count;
   count += 1;